AlexRogalskiy/sielay.com/data/blog/2018-01-21-dot2doc/index.md

 We knew we have to say goodbye to old good Angular 2 (half way migrating it to 4) as it’s quite chunky and made with SPAs in mind.
 I did not want to drop into the trap of single framework, but really hated the idea of losing unified data model either.

 That’s how our [TypedDocker](https://github.com/Pushfor/typeddocker) came to life.
 Fast baked set of various, light stacks that can easily be composed into full-stack, multi-head javascript project, easy to ship as a set of Docker containers.
-That solved the problem of being bound to one solution but did not address sharability of the model layer.
+That solved the problem of being bound to one solution but did not address shareability of the model layer.

 TypedDocker also it a good material for another article in the future.